Pranay-256/QUICK-COMMERCE-SALES-ANALYSIS-DASHBOARD/README.md

 - Data Cleaning & Transformation
 - Data Modeling
 - DAX Calculations
-- Time Intelligence
+- Time Intelligence & Month Intelligence
+- Customer Retention & Churn Analysis
 - Interactive Dashboard Design
 - KPI Reporting
-- Business Insights Generation
+- Stakeholder Meeting Simulation & Business Insights Generation

 ---

+# 🏢 What We Did for the Business

+As part of this project, a full **stakeholder meeting simulation** was conducted where Claude AI acted as a Prime Mart stakeholder and asked live, unscripted questions based on the dashboard.
+The analyst answered each question by deeply analysing the data in real time — uncovering insights that were not pre-prepared.

+### Key Business Findings Delivered:

+- 📦 **Supply Chain Risk Identified** — A January 2025 sales campaign caused product stock depletion, resulting in a **-32.1% quantity drop** and **-25.7% order drop** in February.
+The root cause was traced to aggressive monthly targets exceeding supplier capacity.

+- 🔄 **Customer Retention Crisis Flagged** — With a **62.05% churn rate** in 2025, it was found that 1,250 out of 2,010 previous year customers were lost.
+The February stockout was identified as the primary driver of permanent customer switching.

+- 📍 **Narendra Nagar Geographical Insight** — The top revenue store (+93.4% YOY growth) was discovered to be a **trekking supply stop** in Uttarakhand, not a standard retail location.
+Its 100% churn is natural due to the transient customer base.
+Word-of-mouth was identified as its only marketing channel.

+- ⭐ **Premium Dominance Confirmed** — Premium and High-Priced categories together contribute **64% of total revenue**, while Budget products contribute only 4% and dilute brand image.

+- 💡 **7-Point Strategic Action Plan Delivered** — Covering loyalty programs, supply chain stabilisation, premium product focus, new customer offers, sustainable marketing, NPS tracking, and steady monthly revenue targeting.

+---

 # 📌 Project Objective

-The objective of this project is to help businesses monitor and analyze ecommerce performance using interactive visualizations and KPIs.
+The objective of this project is to help businesses monitor and analyze retail performance using interactive visualizations and KPIs.

 The dashboard helps stakeholders: